 Education attainment data from the ACS are a useful analytical tool that complements the category system.
 These data present the percent distribution of workers employed in an occupation, broken down by their highest level of education attained.
 The ACS collects demographic and employment information from about 3 million households annually.
 The educational attainment data published by BLS are based on the Census Bureau’s microdata files.

 Occupational statistics in the ACS are coded under the Census Bureau’s 2010 Census occupational classification system.
-Both the BLS category system and the BLS Occupational Employment Statistics (OES) data—the source data for the National Employment Matrix, are coded based on the federal government’s Standard Occupational Classification (SOC) system.
+Both the BLS category system and the BLS Occupational Employment and Wage Statistics (OEWS) data—the source data for the National Employment Matrix, are coded based on the federal government’s Standard Occupational Classification (SOC) system.
 Although the Census Bureau’s system is based on the SOC, it does not provide the same level of detail as the matrix.
 As a result, some detailed SOC occupations have the same educational attainment data, because they are combined in the Census Bureau’s occupational classification system.
-(For a full discussion of the National Employment Matrix, including its use of the SOC and OES data, see the BLS projections methodology).
+(For a full discussion of the National Employment Matrix, including its use of the SOC and OEWS data, see the BLS projections methodology).

 The educational attainment data in Table 5.3 Educational attainment for workers 25 years and older by detailed occupation present the highest level of education attained by those 25 years and older in the current workforce.
 The educational attainment distributions allow data users to better discern whether there are multiple education and training possibilities.
 Data show the highest level of education the survey respondent has attained—not necessarily the level of education required for the occupation.